ds-umass/GraphMini/README.md

 bash ./build.sh
 ```

-2. Download dataset from snap and preprocess the datasets for Dryadic, GraphPi and GraphMini:
+2. Download the dataset from SNAP and preprocess the datasets for Dryadic, GraphPi, and GraphMini:

 ```bash
 bash ./Datasets/prep.sh